stonysystems/automan/artifact/README.md

 - PGo-RaftKV outperforms PaxosKV-I0.
 - PaxosKV-I1 significantly outperforms PGo-RaftKV.

-### Figure 10: Effort vs. Performance (Not Reproducible)
+### Figure 10: Effort vs. Performance

-This figure shows each incremental optimization step's performance improvement vs. effort during our development.
-It is not intended to be reproduced.
-However, the performance of AutoManRSL-I0 and IronRSL is reproduced in Figure 8.
+This figure illustrates the performance gains and development effort across multiple optimization stages during our iterative implementation process.
+However, the figure is not fully reproducible, as the intermediate stages were constructed incrementally and not preserved as standalone implementations.

+For reference, the performance results of AutoManRSL-I0 and IronRSL are fully reproducible and included in Figure 8.
+In particular, our final optimized step, +Process2a, corresponds to AutoManRSL-I1 in Figure 8.

 ## Notes